India revokes GSK cancer drug patent in latest Big Pharma blow

 The IPAB rulings for both the patent disputes were uploaded on its website late on Thursday.

-Shares in GlaxoSmithKline Pharmaceuticals (GLAX.NS), the UK company's Indian unit, fell 2.8 percent on Friday.
+Shares in GlaxoSmithKline Pharmaceuticals, the UK company's Indian unit, fell 2.8 percent on Friday.

 The company can make an appeal on the decision to India's Supreme Court.